Dre Campbell Farm

 18 Plants That Repel Flies

 Simply planting these fragrant herbs around outdoor gathering spaces can create a natural barrier for many insect pests.
-Read on to discover some of the best plants that will have you saying “shoo fly” without the harsh chemicals.
+Read on to discover some of the best plants to help control flies.

 1. Basil